 We also enter into facilities with third-party tax equity investors under which the investors invest in a structure known as a partnership flip.
 We hold controlling interests in these less-than-wholly-owned entities and therefore fully consolidate these entities.
 We account for the portion of net assets in the consolidated entities attributable to the investors as noncontrolling interests in our consolidated financial statements.
 Noncontrolling interests in subsidiaries that are redeemable at the option of the noncontrolling interest holder are classified accordingly as redeemable, between liabilities and equity on the Company's Consolidated Balance Sheets.
-During fiscal 2016 and 2015, we had net contributions of \$127.3 million and \$170.6 million, respectively, under these facilities and attributed losses of \$74.9 million and \$111.5 million, respectively, to the non-controlling interests corresponding principally to certain assets, including tax credits, which were allocated to the non-controlling interests during the periods.
-As of January 1, 2017 and January 3, 2016, the aggregate carrying amount of these facilities, presented in "Redeemable non-controlling interests in subsidiaries" on our Consolidated Balance Sheets, was \$183.1 million and \$128.6 million, respectively.
+During fiscal 2017 and 2016, we had net contributions of \$178.4 million and \$127.3 million, respectively, under these facilities and attributed losses of \$91.2 million and \$74.9 million, respectively, to the non-controlling interests corresponding principally to certain assets, including tax credits, which were allocated to the non-controlling interests during the periods.
+As of December 31, 2017 and January 1, 2017, the aggregate carrying amount of these facilities, presented in "Redeemable non-controlling interests in subsidiaries" and "Non-controlling interests in subsidiaries" on our Consolidated Balance Sheets, was \$119.4 million and \$183.1 million, respectively.